 Another common situation when double taxation occurs is where an individual who is not resident in the UK but who has UK-sourced income and remains tax resident in their home country.

 Double taxation can also arise if you are resident in two countries at the same time.
-See our dual residence section for an example.
+See our page on dual residence for an example.